"Ya don't mean yer going to sell my Blossoms!" Jayne wailed.

 "Yeah, but the next time you take on a bar full of Unifiers Wash wouldn't have to bluff to get us outta it."

-Mal shot her a 'whose-side-are-you-on?' look, turned back to his all but blubbering merc.
+Mal shot her a 'whose-side-are-you-on?' look then turned back to his all but blubbering merc.
 "We're selling them, Jayne and that's final.
 So say your good-byes." he spun on his heel heading for the ramp.
 "Zoe."

 She followed, still fighting that grin.

 River got up from next to Margot and floated down the stairs to slip her little hand into Jayne's big one.
 "Poor Jayne," she said kindly, "but you still have Vera and Alice and Trudy and all the rest."
 He looked down at her uncertainly.
-She smiled back up; "Why don't we clean your guns, you know how that always cheers you up."
+She smiled up at him.
+"Why don't we clean your guns, you know how that always cheers you up."

 Jayne gave the cannon one last, sorrowful look then let himself be towed away.